How to Achieve an Industrial Bathroom Style

 Brick is a great choice if you are going for the industrial look in your bathroom.
 If your building already has brick, you are in luck.
 If not, there are brick options that look vintage even if they are new.
 Alternatively, go for brick-styled tiles; terracotta is a great choice.

-Another popular choice is subway tile, which isn’t just for the shower stall in an industrial style bathroom – you can also use it on all the bathroom walls.
-If you want the subway tile to stand out, opt for a dark grey or black grout.
+Another popular choice is subway tile, which isn’t just for the shower stall in an industrial-style bathroom – you can also use it on all the bathroom walls.
+If you want the subway tile to stand out, opt for dark grey or black grout.
 For a more subtle look, use white or grey grout.

 Darker shades of green, purple, or orange sing industrial vibes all the way.
 However, if you’ve already got a lot of design features in the bathroom, a simple white or cream may be just the right choice to let the details and accessories shine.

 You’ve got lots of options when choosing your perfect floor material.
-Concrete, or a concrete-look, is a classic industrial feature.
-Tile is another popular option, either using large format tile (often in a grey color) or interesting black and white patterns, such as herringbone or hexagonal.
+Concrete, or a concrete look, is a classic industrial feature.
+Tile is another popular option, either using large format tile (often in grey color) or interesting black and white patterns, such as herringbone or hexagonal.
 Wood is another good option, either real wood floors or tile that is manufactured to look like wood.

 If you are lucky enough to have windows in your bathroom, bring in the industrial look by using windows with muntins.

 Industrial style lighting and vintage-looking light bulbs are very popular right now so there are many options for your bathroom design.
 Some of our favorites:

 Vintage-look filament bulbs.
 These are a great option when the bulb itself will be visible.
 They use LEDs that look like the “filaments” of old incandescent lights.
 Since these are made to look at, they are often a little less bright, so they won’t blind you.
 Keep this in mind as you plan your bathroom lighting.